Summary

 Exemptions

-Individuals employed by non-Japanese businesses who are enrolled in unemployment insurance programme overseas are exempt from the Unemployment Insurance element of Japanese social security.
+Individuals employed by non-Japanese businesses who are enrolled in unemployment insurance program overseas are exempt from the Unemployment Insurance element of Japanese social security.

 Assignment structuring to take an individual outside the scope of a bilateral agreement, while having them paid from outside Japan, can have the effect of reducing or eliminating home country and Japanese contributions entirely (due to Japanese contributions only usually being collected on locally delivered income), albeit with a loss of benefit coverage.